Skip to main content

 Versioning styleMultiple files – one per entityMultiple files – one per typeSingle file

-Applicable to entitiesSeparate files are generated for: Templates, Workflows, Patterns, Triggers and Dashboards
+Applicable to entitiesSeparate files for Templates, Workflows, Patterns, Triggers, Dashboards.

 Environments.yaml (Dev, QA, Prod)